spsandwichman/butane/README.md

 ![Butane Logo](butane.png)
 # Butane

 Absolutely horrendously coded 3d renderer.
 Currently incomplete and far from functional.
+Butane started as a project to get me back into programming, but I'd like it to actually work someday.

 ## Contributing